 With an individual membership in the Voluntary Pension Fund, you save regardless of the pension in the Pension and Disability Insurance Fund of the Republic of North Macedonia and you get the following benefits:

 Payment of funds – the funds from the voluntary capital financial pension insurance can be withdrawn at least 10 years before the age required for acquiring the right to an old-age pension, i.e. 54 for men and 52 years for women.
 The member decides on the method of payment of the funds.

-By organizing a pension scheme within the Voluntary Pension Fund, companies can use a number of benefits, such as:
+Companies can enjoy a range of benefits by organizing a pension scheme within the Voluntary Pension Fund, such as:

-The expenditures on the basis of paid contribution in the voluntary pension fund in one calendar year are tax-recognized expenditure regarding the Profit Tax, in the amount of up to two average monthly gross salaries, paid in the previous year in R.S.M.
-For 2021, this amount is 81,132 MKD per employee.
+Expenses on the basis of a paid contribution to the voluntary pension fund in one calendar year are tax-recognized expenses from the point of view of the Profit Tax, in the amount of up to two average monthly gross salaries, paid in the previous year in the Republic of North Macedonia.